Mishra-A/Sale-Data-Analysis/README.md

 # Sale-Data-Analysis
-The collection , cleaning , analysis and visualisation of sale data.
+The collection , cleaning , analysis and visualisation of a sale data.
 <br>
 Author - Abhishek Mishra